What are Heartland Bank's credit ratings and what do they mean?

 What is the scale used for credit ratings?

 Generally a lower credit rating indicates a higher risk that an institution will 'default' and an investor will not get their money back in full and/or on time as promised.
 The rating scale used by Standard & Poor's is shown below.
-Heartland Bank's BBB- rating sits in the 'BBB Adequate' part of the scale.
+Heartland Bank's BBB rating from Standard & Poor's sits in the 'BBB Adequate' part of the scale.
 The rating scale used by Fitch Ratings is largely the same as the rating scale used by Standard & Poor's and can be found on Fitch Ratings' website.

 ||Currently Highly Vulnerable